xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

-The vertical line (`|`) and angle bracket (`>>`) allow us to chain the commands into a system of pipes and redirects, passing the text output of one operation to another.
+The vertical line (`|`) and angle bracket (`>>`) allow us to chain the commands into a system of pipes and redirects, passing the text output of one operation on to the next one.
 Once saved to disk, this small script can be set to run automatically at a predetermined time interval and used to keep a daily log of one's writing activity.

 Learning the command line is not just a matter of opening up new ways of interacting with files, though.
-In learning command line basics, students become familiar with concepts that will establish foundational techniques that will be built upon in higher-level contexts, in true bootstrapping style.
-The above exercise can be used to discuss the difference between relative and absolute file pats (`~/usr/documents/book/*txt` vs.
+In learning command line basics, students become familiar with foundational concepts and techniques that will be built upon in higher-level contexts, in true bootstrapping style.
+The above exercise can be used to discuss the difference between relative and absolute file paths (`~/usr/documents/book/*txt` vs.  `/usr/documents/book/*txt`).
-`/usr/documents/book/*txt`).
 It contains the basics of regular expressions (`[a-z ]`).
-And because the output of `wc -w` is a string, the excercise can be used as the basis for string manupalation and later data normalization and rudimentary natrual language processing.
-Finally, such excercises can lead to the basics of remote server management, networking, security, and encryption.
+And because the output of `wc -w` is a string, the exercise can be used as the basis for string manipulation and, later, data normalization and rudimentary natural language processing.
+Finally, such exercises can lead to the basics of remote server management, networking, security, and encryption.

 [^ln-bash]: "Bash is the GNU Project's shell.
 Bash is the Bourne Again SHell.
 Bash is an sh-compatible shell that incorporates useful features from the Korn